healthbridgeltd/nodejs-sam-bootstrap/README.md

 Bootstrap project to quickly kick off your serverless projects running with Node.js and AWS SAM framework.

 Features:
-* Type checking and compilation with TypeScript
+* Type checking and compilation for TypeScript code

 ## How to use this repo